 Named head coach at LSU on Nov.
-30, 1999, he led an immediate turnaround of a program that had suffered through seven losing seasons during the 1990s.
-His 48 victories over five seasons were the third-most among Division I-A head coaches during that time.
+30, 1999, Saban led an immediate turnaround of a program that had suffered through seven losing seasons during the 1990s.
+His 48 victories over five seasons ranked third among Division I-A head coaches during that time.
 Saban, Paul Dietzel and current LSU head coach Les Miles are the only coaches in the program’s history to post multiple 10-win seasons.
-Saban, Dietzel and Bernie Moore are the only head coaches in Tiger history to win two SEC championships.
+Saban, Dietzel and Bernie Moore are the only head coaches in Tiger history to win two SEC titles.

-Saban’s 2000 Tigers rebounded from two straight seasons to post an 8-4 record, capped by a 31-20 win over 15th-ranked Georgia Tech in the Peach Bowl.
-Home victories over Tennessee, Mississippi State and Alabama highlighted the season, along with a key road win at Mississippi.
+Saban’s 2000 Tigers rebounded from two straight losing seasons to post an 8-4 record, capped by a 31-20 win over No. 15 Georgia Tech in the Peach Bowl.
+Victories over Tennessee and Mississippi State highlighted that season, along with a key road win at Ole Miss.

-Over the last six games, the LSU defense allowed only 12 points in the second half on the way to a berth in the Capital One Bowl against Iowa – LSU’s fourth consecutive January bowl berth.
-That marked a first for the Tiger program.
+Over its final six games, the 2004 LSU defense allowed only 12 points in the second half on the way to a berth in the Capital One Bowl against Iowa – LSU’s fourth consecutive January bowl berth (a first for the Tiger program).

 Saban served as head coach at Michigan State from 1995-99, his second stint at the East Lansing school as he also spent 1983-87 as the Spartans’ defensive coordinator/secondary coach.
 After playing in only one bowl game in the previous four years, Michigan State made four postseason appearances in Saban’s five years at the helm.
 Saban led MSU to a 34-24-1 (.585) record.

-Saban was the first coach in school history to put the Spartans in postseason bowl games in each of his first three seasons – as he led the Spartans to the Independence Bowl in 1995, the Sun Bowl in 1996 and the Aloha Bowl in 1997.
+Saban was the first coach in school history to put the Spartans in postseason bowl games in each of his first three seasons – as he led Michigan State to the Independence Bowl in 1995, the Sun Bowl in 1996 and the Aloha Bowl in 1997.

 Saban’s first head coaching position came at the University of Toledo in 1990, as he guided the Rockets to a record of 9-2 that year, finishing as co-champions of the Mid-American Conference.
-The Rockets ranked among the NCAA leaders in both total defense (12th at 284.8 yards) and scoring defense (16th at 16.2 points), and missed posting an undefeated record by a mere five points.
+The Rockets ranked among the NCAA leaders in both total defense (12th at 284.8 ypg) and scoring defense (16th at 16.2 ppg) and missed posting an undefeated record by a mere five points.

 In his first stint at Michigan State, Saban served as secondary coach and defensive coordinator under George Perles from 1983-87.
 Saban played an integral part in helping the Spartans make three postseason bowl appearances, including a Big Ten championship in 1987 and a 20-17 victory over Southern California in the 1988 Rose Bowl.
-Michigan State led the nation in rushing defense in 1987, allowing only 61.2 yards per game, and ranked second in scoring defense, permitting only 12.4 points per game.
+Michigan State led the nation in rushing defense in 1987, (61.2 ypg) and ranked second in scoring defense (12.4 ppg).